FiatAccompli/Civ6Mods/SettingsManager/README.md

       If the ui is not in one of these modes this method returns false.
 Default is to only be active in `SELECTION` mode.
     * `Event` is the event to match, either `KeyEvents.KeyUp` or `KeyEvents.KeyDown`.
 Default is `KeyUp`.
     * `AllowInPopups` determines whether a match is permitted if the ui is displaying a "popup".
-This is anything displayed via `UI.QueuePopup` (and also tech/civic trees).
+This is anything displayed via `UI.QueuePopup` (and also tech/civic trees, which, for who knows what reason, Firaxis choose not to implement as true popups).
 Default is false.
     * `IgnoreModifiers` ignores shift/ctrl/alt matching between the binding and the current keyboard state.
-      This is useful on the key-up detection if you have an action that should take place throughout the duration a key is held down and should end when the key is released.
-(Without this the user can first press the key, then press a modifier, and then release the key while holding the modifier resulting in the key-up not being handled and the action permanently taking place.)
+      This is useful on key-up detection if you have an action that should take place throughout the duration a key is held down and ends when the key is released.
+(Without this the user can first press the key, then press a modifier, and then release the key while holding the modifier resulting in the key-up not being handled and the action stuck permanently taking place.)
 * `KeyBindingHelper.IsInputStateMatch(options)` - from `mod_settings_key_binding_helper.lua`.
   Returns true if the current program state matches that in `options`. `options` can contain `InputContexts`, `InterfaceModes`, and `AllowInPopups` as described for `InputMatches`.